Claire Boles: International career

 Boles made her debut for Ireland XVs in the 2019 Women's Six Nations against Scotland and was also a replacement against Italy and France in that competition.

 She suffered a serious hamstring injury playing for her club in early 2020 that needed surgery so missed the 2020 Six Nations.

 She was selected for the Ireland women's national rugby union team for the 2021 Women's Six Nations.
 She was also selected for the Ireland women's national rugby sevens team for the 2021–22 season.

 Boles competed for Ireland at the 2024 Summer Olympics in Paris.

 She was named in Ireland's XV's side for the 2025 Six Nations Championship in March.
 On 11 August, she also made the Irish squad to the Rugby World Cup.

 Personal life

 Boles is studying chemical engineering at the University College Dublin.
-She has a twin, Katie, who also played rugby for Enniskillen RFC.
+She has a twin, Katie, who also played rugby for Enniskillen.
 She grew up on a farm.